tableau/extensions-api/docs/trex_overview.md

 layout: docs
 ---

- Tableau dashboard extensions are web applications and have two-way communication with the dashboard.
-Dashboard extensions enable all sorts of different scenarios, like integrating with custom applications, modifying the data for a viz, or even creating custom visualizations inside the dashboard.
+ Tableau dashboard extensions are web applications that have two-way communication with the dashboard.
+Dashboard extensions enable all sorts of scenarios, like letting you integrate Tableau with custom applications, making possible for you to modify the data for a viz, or even creating custom visualizations inside the dashboard.
 A dashboard extension is just one type of extension that can be built using the Tableau Extensions API.

 ---
 **In this section**